Cherrion-Chen/MatPlus/README.md

 # Instructions

-The math core has been precompiled, so you can compile your file as following (which is written in the "Compilation Instruction.txt"):
+The math core has been compiled into a static link library, so you can compile your file as following (which is written in the "Compilation Instruction.txt"):

 g++ -std=c++11 your_file.cpp -L. -lMatPlus -o test